Public Art Workgroup

 County of San Mateo:

 The County is only involved if the mural is on public property.
-The County can provide guidance and help promote your activity and finished mural
+The County can provide guidance and help promote your activity and the finished mural.

 Steps to Creating a Mural